rustformers/llm/README.md

 Note that the choice of words also may or may not hint at the existence of other kinds of sources.

-Once obtained, the weights have to be converted to a format compatible with ggml.
-In order to do that, do the following steps:
+After acquiring the weights, it is necessary to convert them into a format that is compatible with ggml.
+To achieve this, follow the steps outlined below:

 > **Warning**
 >